 Pour the colored resin into your mold or bezel and let cure.

-Option 2: Drip onto wet resin
+Option 2: Drip alcohol ink onto wet resin

 One of the cool things about alcohol inks for resin is that they want to stay on a resin surface.
 So instead of sinking when added to epoxy, alcohol ink spreads horizontally.
 That means you can add drops of ink to a wet resin surface to make interesting patterns.